 Chrome extensions are helpful little utilities that add additional features and abilities to the Chrome browser.
+You can find your extension up in the top right corner of the Chrome Browser.

 I test and review a LOT of extensions (I currently have 56 extensions installed! 😲).